Mazen-Hashem/calculator/README.md

 ## 📌 Project Context

-This calculator was built to present my work as a **Frontend Web Developer**.
+This project was developed as a training on **Frontend Web Developer**, to practice React, Next.js, and advanced JavaScript features.

 ---